artstorm/xcode-asset-catalog-generator/README.md

 ### Installation

-[Homebrew formula for node](https://formulae.brew.sh/formula/node) (node.js is required)
+1. Node.js is required for the tool to work which can easily be installed with [Homebrew](https://formulae.brew.sh/formula/node).

-Required
+2. Clone or download this repository.
-Clone or download this repository, then install the dependencies wit
+3. Install the dependencies. `npm install`.

-Install the dependencies. `npm install`
+4. Configure your asset build. (see [wiki](https://github.com/artstorm/xc-assetcat-gen/wiki )).

 ### Generate

+Once the tool is installed and configured, assets can be generated from the command line.
 The tool provides a dev mode to try the generation to an `output` folder in the tools installation folder.

 ```
 # Builds the assets to a target folder for dev purposes.